ernesthenry/JavaFundamentals_WithCalculator/README.md

 - Keep examples simple and well-commented
 - Follow Java naming conventions
 - Test your code before submitting
+- For GUI changes, ensure cross-platform compatibility
+- Include screenshots for visual changes
 - Include a clear description of what your contribution does

+## Troubleshooting

+### Calculator window doesn't appear:
+- Make sure you have Java JDK installed (not just JRE)
+- Verify your JAVA_HOME environment variable is set correctly
+- Try running with: `java -version` to confirm Java is installed

+### Compilation errors:
+- Ensure you're in the correct directory
+- Check that the package structure matches the file location
+- Make sure all files are saved before compiling

+## Future Enhancements

+Possible improvements for contributors:
+- Add keyboard input support
+- Add memory functions (M+, M-, MR, MC)
+- Add more scientific functions (sinh, cosh, tanh)
+- Add calculation history export
+- Add themes/dark mode toggle
+- Add degree/radian mode toggle

+## License

+This project is for educational purposes as part of the Master of Computer Science Advanced Programming course.

+## Contact

+For questions or issues, please open an issue on the GitHub repository.